Fearinn/foolsMate/README.md

 ## :handshake: How to help?

 Feel free to open an issue in GitHub or to reach me directly with any suggestion or feedback.
-Sharing the deploy is also welcome (remember it's still far from finished thought).
+Sharing the deploy is also welcome (remember it's still far from finished though).